 Membership is open to nursing and pre-nursing students enrolled at SAU.
 Membership in SNA by pre-nursing majors does not guarantee admission into the Department of Nursing, but it does provide pre-nursing students with excellent opportunities to get involved in the culture of the department and network with potential future colleagues.

-Anyone interested in joining can contact the faculty advisors.
+Anyone interested in joining can contact faculty advisors: Sherri Arrington, Barbara Hudgens, and Elizabeth “Geanie” Hamlin.